-After the IC has set the command objectives, the Section Chiefs then determine the appropriate strategies to undertake in the response.
+After the IC has set the command objectives, the Section ?
+Leaders then determine the appropriate strategies to undertake in the response.
 This provides a plan of action for each section, clearly identifying actions and duties while ensuring that there is no duplication of efforts.
 Objectives should be developed that provide clear direction and define what is to be done.
-For example, assessing the building for structural damage after an earthquake is a clear objective to be carried out.
+For example, assessing the building for structural damage after an tornado is a clear objective to be carried out.